Go Ad-Free

 Some chocolate bars are good sources of cocoa flavanols, but it is difficult to determine which ones provide the highest levels of these compounds.

-Even worse, we have no way of knowing which chocolate bars might actually contain useful levels of cocoa flavanols, the compounds that seem to be responsible for its physiological effects.
-(Other compounds, such as theobromine, may also be involved but have not been as thoroughly investigated.)
+Of course, we have no way of knowing which chocolate bars might actually contain useful levels of theobromine or cocoa flavanols, other compounds that seem to be responsible for its physiological effects.
 It is not wonder that many people feel as puzzled as this reader does.
+And it is a good reason to consider getting a verified, reliable amount of cocoa flavanols daily from CocoaVia.

 Q. I have been eating a small square of dark chocolate every day, about 0.4 ounces a day.
 I have heard that the method of processing the chocolate is important to maximize the helpful compounds.